Multivariate Analytic Combinatorics for Cost Constrained Channels: Proof Outline

-Before invoking these results, we need to establish some theory about costly constrained channels.
-Doing so will both verify that our generating functions satisfy necessary conditions and help us understand the implications of the ACSV theorems in our setting.
-In particular, we must first rule out certain degenerate cases.
-Khandekar, McEliece, and Robemich~\cite{khandekar_discrete_2000} have observed that graphs with constant edge cost are uninteresting, since the capacity is simply determined by the number of paths in the graph of a given length.
-Generalizing this observation, we focus on cost-diverse graphs (\Cref{def:cost:diverse}).
-Interestingly, we also show that if a graph is not cost-diverse (i.e., it is cost-uniform), then the average cost of fixed-length paths approaches a constant.
-Hence, the only ways for the capacity to be non-zero is if the graph is cost-diverse or if we restrict to a specific path length.
-Similarly, we consider strongly connected graphs to avoid the situation where the asymptotic counting results vary significantly based on the starting vertex.
+The starting point of our ACSV analysis is the generating function derived in Lemma \ref{lemma:generating:function}.
+Before we can invoke the general results of ACSV, however, we need to establish a comprehensive theory about costly constrained channels and their associated cost-enumerator matrices to gather the necessary understanding of the associated singularities.
+To start with, through the restriction to cost-diverse graphs (Definition \ref{def:cost:diverse}), we avoid certain degenerate cases.
+Previous work \cite{khandekar_discrete_2000} observed that graphs with constant edge cost have the property that the cost of any path is a linear function of its length, meaning that the capacity is simply determined by the number of paths through the graph of a given length.
+Generalizing this observation, we introduced the notion of cost-uniform and cost-diverse graphs in Definition~\ref{def:cost:diverse}.
+We show that if a graph is not cost-diverse, i.e., it is cost-uniform, then the cost of any path is an affine linear function of the path length and thus the average cost of any path approaches a constant.
+Specifically, all paths of length $n$ have a cost of $\gamma n + \beta$, for some $\gamma$ and $\beta$.
+This means that $N(t,\alpha t)$ counts all paths if $\alpha<\frac{1}{\gamma}$ and no paths if $\alpha>\frac{1}{\gamma}$ .
+Therefore, $C_G(\alpha)$ wil be a linear ramp from zero to the combinatorial capacity on the interval $0 \leq \alpha < \frac{1}{\gamma}$ beyond which it drops to zero.